 Fuel costs add up.
 Sometimes it feels like you’re watching your life pass before your eyes as you fill up at the gas pumps.
 Using less fuel also reduces pollution, and the same tips that save you fuel also save wear and tear on your vehicle.
 While buying a new vehicle is one way to reduce your fuel costs, there are a number of fuel-saving tips that will help you save on gas no matter what vehicle you drive.

 Of course, we couldn’t leave you without mentioning that Kia cars are among the most fuel-efficient available.
 Try one of the vehicles from our new Kia lineup, combined with our fuel-saving tips, and you’ll be passing the pumps and pocketing the difference!
-Our Mississauga Kia dealership is just a short drive from Milton, Brampton, and Oakville.
+Our Mississauga Kia dealership is just a short drive from Milton, Brampton, Oakville and Etobicoke.

 Read on for Mississauga Kia’s top eco-friendly driving tips and start getting better fuel economy no matter what vehicle you drive.